hausgold/actions/README.md

 This action allows you to fetch the application settings from our [Knowledge](https://github.com/hausgold/knowledge) repository by specifing the application name and the Github clone token.
-Make sure your application repository have set the `GITHUB_CLONE_TOKEN` secret correctly.
+Make sure your application repository have set the `CLONE_TOKEN` secret correctly.
 Afterwards you can access all settings via regular environment variables.

 ```yaml